Cutting (father) 2014 Archival pigment print on cotton paper 100 x 71.5 cm Edition of 3

 Cutting (diptych) 2014 Archival pigment prints on cotton paper 100 x 143 cm (two panels) Edition of 2

-Cutting (diptych) depicts my mother and father holding an orchid cactus entombed in wax.
+Cutting (diptych) depicts the artist’s father and mother holding an orchid cactus encased in wax.
 Also known as Queen of the Night, this plant can take up to a year to produce a flower that only blooms for a single night.
-Planted by my parents in the home where I was born, it has been nurtured and regrown from cutting to cutting.
-On rare occasions when it flowered, my grandmother would make a healing soup from its sweet intoxicating blossom.
+Planted by his parents in the home where he was born, it has been nurtured and regrown from cutting to cutting.
+On rare occasions when it flowered, his grandmother would make a healing soup from its sweet intoxicating blossom.
 Encasing the plant in wax is a symbolic act – one of holding onto collective cultural memory – but in doing so the plant is destroyed.
 This work explores the transmission of culture, and the passage between sensory and material thresholds of the body.